 How to Start A Career In Women’s Basketball

 Naturally, having experience playing basketball can give you a significant advantage when pursuing women’s basketball jobs.
 That doesn’t mean you need to have been a player to work in women’s basketball.
-Once more, basketball teams and leagues are essentially no different from any other types of companies.
+Once more, basketball teams and leagues are essentially no different from any other type of company.
 They still need staff members who may have skills that aren’t necessarily directly related to basketball.

 However, no matter which type of job you pursue, you should position yourself to make the right impression on employers by actively getting as much experience as you can.